deltoss/mitch-datasource/projects/mitch-datasource-documentation/manual/development.md

 ### Technologies Used

 This package was created using:
+* `semantic-release` to automate the release process to NPM, and creating git releases.
 * `webpack` as the bundler
 * `npm` scripts to run common tasks (e.g. build and sass compilation), instead of gulp, grunt
 * `babel` with webpack to transpile JavaScript from ES6 to ES5, so this package codebase can utilise the newest ES6 features